DrSdl/RIL/Reacher/README.md

 The checkpoints of the trained network is [here (actor)](https://github.com/DrSdl/RIL/blob/master/Reacher/checkpoint_actor.pth). and [here (critic)](https://github.com/DrSdl/RIL/blob/master/Reacher/checkpoint_critic.pth).

+The solution for the DDPG network is based on Udacity's solution for the Bipedal [agent](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-bipedal).

 ## Instructions: ##
 Open the notebook and type “Shift”+”Enter” to execute the notebook’s cells.